-Mina’s hard work in college immediately landed her employment at SIRIUS Satellite Radio (pre XM merger).
-She was hired to be a Music Programmer under the current VP of Programming, Kid Kelly.
-Six months later, the company merged with XM and kept Mina on staff.
-On the programming side, Mina was Sirius Xm The Heat’s (channel 47) Music Director/Social Media Coordinator.
-She was the Program Director of SIRIUSXM LOVE (channel 17) and the Christmas channel, HOLLY.
-Mina also assisted in programming SIRIUSXM 80s on 8 and 70s on 7 and worked closely with all 4 original MTV VJ’s (Mark Goodman, Martha Quinn, Nina Blackwood and Alan Hunter).
+Mina graduated from Syracuse University in 2008, John Bayliss Radio Scholar & Cum Laude, with a dual major in Television, Radio and Film from the S.I.
+Newhouse School of Public Communication (one of the top communication schools in the country) and Political Science.
+She minored in Music Business.
+A couple of months before college graduation, Mina landed full-time employment at SIRIUS Satellite Radio (pre XM merger), as a Music Programmer under the current VP of Programming, Kid Kelly.
+She begun working at SIRIUS one week after graduating.
+Six months later, the company merged with XM and Mina was promoted to Music Director/Social Media Coordinator for Sirius XM’s Hip Hop & R&B channel The Heat (channel 47) and Program Director of Sirius XM LOVE (channel 17).
+She also eventually also programmed the Christmas channel, HOLLY.
+While at SiriusXM, Mina assisted in programming Sirius XM 80′s on 8 and 70′s on 7 and worked closely with all 4 original MTV VJ’s (Mark Goodman, Martha Quinn, Nina Blackwood and Alan Hunter).